 The board's prohibition against discriminatory practices includes prohibitions against sexual harassment, or any other form of harassment based upon a person's membership in a protected class and specifically prohibited by applicable state or federal law.
 The School Board forbids sexual harassment, or any other form of illegal harassment, of any employee, student, volunteer, or visitor.
-The Board will not tolerate sexual harassment, or any other form of illegal harassment, or any other form of illegal harassment by any of its employees, students, volunteers, or agents.
+The Board will not tolerate sexual harassment, or agents.